marialpaz/project_lifestyle/README.md

 <img src="target.png" width="850" height="40"/>
 </p>

-For the features, we are going to consider all features from our dataset  except "bmi_range" and "work_life_balance_score".
-This last one has to be dropped, once it is a calculated field from the answers of the respondents and it takes into account all the other features including "bmi_range".
+For the features, we considered all features from our dataset,  except "bmi_range" and "work_life_balance_score".
+This last one had to be dropped, once it is a calculated field from the answers of the respondents and it takes into account all the other features including "bmi_range".

 <p align="center">
 <img src="features.png" width="850" height="50"/>